 Research and monitoring performance.

 The above graph shows humidity highs and lows with a home that was insulated and made more airtight (5ACH@50Pa) in mid-2015.
 It changed the internal humidity performance of the building considerably.
-A swing of between 50 – 80% humidity changed to a swing of 45-62% after air tightness, and insulation consistency works had been completed.
+A swing of between 50 – 80% humidity changed to a swing of 45-62% after air tightness.

 Indoor air quality and health

-Humidity can contribute to mould and dust mite colonization when it’s consistently above 60%, this can trigger asthma or other health conditions.
+Humidity can contribute to mould and dust mite colonisation when it’s consistently above 60%, this can trigger asthma or other health conditions.

 Some of the mould species that contribute to asthma and other health conditions mostly thrive in 70% humidity, which can occur in most homes when temperature swings occur often, especially in wet areas like bathrooms.